I'm Whitney

 I stay out of the box.

-Scroll below to learn more about areas of focus and why I am passionate about body image work:
+Scroll below to learn more about my areas of focus and why I’m so passionate about body image work.

-I am an Elder Millennial.
-I was a kid in the 90s and a teen in the 00’s—meaning I was shaped on the emergence of social media, Marissa Cooper body ideals, low rise jeans and the word “fat” being the worst possible characteristic a human could hold.
+I’m an Elder Millennial.
+I grew up as a kid in the 90s and a teen in the 00s — shaped by the rise of social media, Marissa Cooper body ideals, low-rise jeans, and a culture that taught us the word “fat” was the worst thing a person could be.

-I am a body image activist and a body sovereignty activist.
-I have had the experience of both privilege and disadvantage, and strive to continue learning and growing.
-I do this work because I know for many there is liberation from compressed, narrow body ideals and the prison of body-hatred despite the culture we live in.
-This work drives me, as every person who reclaims their power and autonomy, has influence in their community, has the wisdom and power to make social change and most of all grow into the person they know themselves to be.
+I am both a body image activist and a body sovereignty advocate.
+I’ve known the realities of both privilege and disadvantage, and I remain dedicated to learning, unlearning, and growing.
+I do this work because I know liberation is possible — even in a culture that profits from our disconnection and self-critique.
+Every person who reclaims their power and autonomy has the capacity to influence their community, foster social change, and grow into the wholeness of who they already are.

 Why I do this work